Bentipe/gantt-chartmeleon/README.md

 - 🧩 **Sidebar Improvements** - Custom sidebar title + resizable sidebar
 - 💫 **Vue 3 Ready** - Easy integration with Vue 3 projects

+Note: Tasks operate via a segments-only model (except milestones).
+Each task must have one or more segments.
+If you pass task-level start/end only, the library will internally convert them into a single segment and compute the task’s overall start/end from its segments.

 ## 📦 Installation

 ```bash